Saha1799/DataAnalytics_Project/README.md

 Introduction:

-Welcome to our Data Analytics repository, a holistic hub that hosts a series of projects crafted using both Power BI and Python.
+Welcome to Data Analytics repository, a holistic hub that hosts a series of projects crafted using both Power BI and Python.
 This space is dedicated to providing comprehensive insights, interactive visualizations, and intricate data analyses across various datasets.

 Project 1:CoronaAnalysis_Dashboard